Kawartha Highlands Provincial Park

 Kawartha Highlands Provincial Park (officially Kawartha Highlands Signature Site) is a 375 km2 area of preserved wilderness and recreational areas in south-central Ontario, Canada.
 It is located to the north and east of the main belt of the Kawartha Lakes, primarily in the township of North Kawartha.
 It is the largest single area of preserved land in the southern part of the province (excluding Algonquin Park, parts of which are in northern and southern Ontario).

+Geography

 The park was expanded from its original size of 18.6 km2 to its current size in June 2003.
 It was previously a mostly wilderness tract enclosing Bottle Lake and Sucker Lake, and accessible primarily by canoe, many by portage routes only.
 It now encloses many more small lakes as well as all of Anstruther Lake, and has many cottages and access roads.